HPCarey/hokkaido-tours2/README.md

 ![validation](docs/README-images/validation-page.png)

 ### Features left to implement
-* As this is a community page and as suggested in the Community section, one of the features of this site would be a message board and live chat feature.
+* As this is a community page and as suggested in the Community section, one of the features of this site would be a message board and live chat feature simialr to other social platforms such as slack.

  * As the community grows, there would also be an events page where members and businesses could promote their tea events and meetups.

 * There is also potential for a products page where member and non-member users could purchase tea and teaware.

+* If the site were to be launched, the form could be made functional by adding a post request nce a database has been set up to collect data.

 ## Technology
 ### Languages